4 Simple Steps for Better Employee Development Plans

 Elsewhere:

-Some types of training and development may not be practical due to cost, time, and effort required, or other reasons.
+Some types of training and employee development may not be practical due to cost, time, and effort required, or other reasons.
 Managers should know in advance what they can and can’t offer.
-Many online resources are inexpensive or free, but be careful to evaluate their quality.
+Many online resources are inexpensive or free but be careful to evaluate their quality.

 Step 4: Track the Results and Refine Your Strategy

-Once you’ve trained managers on employee development plans, evaluate the success of your managers’ efforts with individual employees and the impact of their employee development plans on your organization as a whole.
+Once you’ve trained managers on employee development plans, evaluate the success of your managers’ efforts with individual employees and the impact of their employee growth plan on your organization as a whole.

 Managers and Individual Employees

-Managers should periodically meet with each employee to review their progress, praise their accomplishments, and discuss where to go from here.
+Managers should periodically meet with each employee to review their development plan progress, praise their accomplishments, and discuss where to go from here.

-These plans shouldn’t be set in stone.
-They should be living, breathing documents that managers continually adjust and improve to keep helping the employee thrive.
+These growth plans for employees shouldn’t be set in stone.
+They should be living, breathing documents that managers continually adjust and improve to keep helping the employees thrive.
+The key is to be flexible so that you can adapt to changing circumstances if need be.

-Additionally, how often a manager and employee formally meet isn’t as important as keeping their lines of communication open so adjustments can be made as soon as they’re needed.
+Additionally, how often a manager and employee formally meet isn’t as important as keeping their lines of communication open.
+This is so adjustments can be made as soon as they’re needed.
 Between meetings, occasional quick, informal check-ins can help.
+It’s an ongoing process and not a one-time thing.

 Still, it’s a good idea to require a minimum number of meetings per year to avoid hearing the excuse, “Everything’s fine so we don’t need to meet.”

 Consider what’s practical for your organization’s size, structure, and situation.
-Measure individual results, assess aggregate progress, consider new opportunities to develop employees and obstacles, adjust goals and strategies for your develpoment philosophy.
+Measure individual results, assess aggregate progress, consider new opportunities to develop employees and obstacles, and adjust goals and strategies for your development philosophy.
 Repeat regularly.

-Decide who will be in charge of overseeing employee development plans overall.
+Decide who’ll be in charge of overseeing employee development plans overall.

 Small businesses may need to rely on one person who already has other responsibilities, likely in HR.
 Larger organizations may appoint a full-time employee-development person or decide a team works best.